ohmtech-rdi/eurorack-blocks/documentation/index.md

 : Thanks to the simulator, you can test your module completely in a virtual Eurorack environment, [VCV Rack](https://vcvrack.com).
    Iterate and refine your module, and think about creating the hardware only later.

-Integration with Max and FAUST 🔀
+Integration with Max and Faust 🔀

 : You don't need to use C++.
-Use your favorite audio environment like Max or FAUST (coming soon) to express your ideas quickly.
+Use your favorite audio environment like Max or Faust to express your ideas quickly.

 Enough power to support your wildest ideas 💪